Communities Putting Prevention to Work

 About the Cook County CPPW Initiative

-The Cook County initiative is a project of the Alliance for Healthy and Active Communities, a collaborative led by CCDPH.
-Its overall goals are to:
+The Cook County initiative was a project of the Alliance for Healthy and Active Communities, a collaborative led by CCDPH.
+Its overall goals were to:

 - Increase availability, accessibility, and demand for nutritional options.

 - Decrease opportunities for excess caloric intake from unhealthy food and beverages.

 - Increase availability or utilization of safe places to be physically active.